FairAppeal

 Where does the Assessor get Kent wrong?

-The first is industrial adjacency.
-Long stretches of Kent's residential parcels sit within a few blocks of the warehouse, manufacturing, and distribution properties that define the Kent Valley.
-A buyer comparing two otherwise identical homes will price the one closer to industrial frontage at a discount.
+Many Kent residential parcels sit within a few blocks of the warehouse and distribution properties that define the Kent Valley.
+Buyers price the closer home at a discount.
 The model often does not.

-The second is rail and highway noise.
-Properties along the BNSF or UP corridors, or within audible range of SR-167, sell at measurable discounts compared to homes a few blocks removed from the noise envelope.
-If your home is in the noise zone but your assessed value matches homes outside it, the gap is exactly what an appeal addresses.
+Properties along the BNSF or UP corridors, or within audible range of SR-167, sell at discounts vs. homes outside the noise envelope.
+If you are in the zone but assessed against homes outside it, that gap is what an appeal addresses.

-The third is flood-plain proximity.
-Parts of Kent along the Green River sit in FEMA-mapped flood zones.
-The flood-zone status raises insurance costs and adds resale friction.
-If your parcel sits in a mapped flood zone but your assessment treats it like dry-ground comps, that pattern shows up in flood-adjacent neighborhoods every cycle.
+Parts of Kent along the Green River sit in FEMA-mapped flood zones, which raise insurance costs and add resale friction.
+If your parcel is in a mapped flood zone but assessed like dry-ground comps, that pattern shows up every cycle.

 What does a Kent appeal actually look like?